TobiasVanDyk/RaspberryPi-GPIO-Displays/README.md

 # RaspberryPi-GPIO-Displays

 A recent kernel update to version 5.4, changed the GPIO configuration for a number of small directly connected SPI LCD displays for the Raspberry Pi.
-The reason seems to be that GPIO descriptors have been changed from pin numbers to labels.
+The reason seems to be that GPIO descriptors have been changed from pin numbers to labels [**Linux Staging fbtft Switch to the gpio descriptor interface**](https://github.com/torvalds/linux/commit/c440eee1a7a1d0f2d5fc2ee6049e4a05da540f01).
 I used a nightly kernel 2020-08-06-raspios-buster-nightly-armhf with a Raspberry Pi 3B+ with a type (B) rev2 3.5" LCD, and a Raspberry Pi 4 (4GB) with a type (C) 3.5" LCD, for the description below.

 I have previously tried to use a Waveshare 3.5" 480x320 ILI9486 type B rev2 and type C display with the [**Waveshare LCD B v2**](https://github.com/waveshare/LCD-show) drivers, and also with three other drivers [**GoodTFFT**](https://github.com/goodtft/LCD-show) and [**swkim01**](https://github.com/swkim01/waveshare-dtoverlays) and [**JBTEK**](https://github.com/acidjazz/jbtekoverlay), without success with the new Raspberry Pi 5.4 kernel.
 All these drivers work without problems with the previous 4.19 kernel.